valsol-com/loomio-deploy/README.md

 - Soon we'll publish a guide to setting up your own private and secure SMTP server.

 ## Issue an SSL certificate for your hostname:
-It's easy to obtain an SSL certificate and encrypt all the traffic in and out of your Loomio instance.
-Just paste this command into your terminal and follow the onscreen instructions.
+Thanks to [Let's Encrypt](https://letsencrypt.org/), it's easy to obtain an SSL certificate and encrypt traffic to and from your Loomio instance.
+Paste this command into your terminal and follow the onscreen instructions.

 ```sh
 docker run -it --rm -p 443:443 -p 80:80 --name letsencrypt \